Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

-Depending on the source type, some alerts correspond to flares from known sources (for example, blazar flares) and some provide the most probable source type (for example, gravitational wave events).
+Some alerts correspond to flares from known sources (for example, blazar flares) and some provide the most probable source type (for example, gravitational wave events).
 TNS alerts are updated when the transient source has been classified (mostly TDEs and various types of SNe).
 When the most probable source type is not provided in the alert, we consider the history of similar alerts and associate the alert with the most probable source type.
 For instance, we systematically classify Fermi-GBM and Swift-BAT alerts as GRBs.
 Each alert is thus associated with a tag corresponding to the most probable source type, which is later used to determine scheduling priorities.

+Finally, outdated alerts are systematically removed from the database, setting maximum retention times based on the source or type of alert.
+This is done by continuously scanning the database and comparing the time of first observation of an alert with the user defined retention time for this alert type.
+NuTS keeps a record of all alerts, facilitating backwards checking of alerts, but in the real-time mode, only the selected subset is processed for follow-up observations.

-In addition to alerts, steady sources can be added to the source database.
-In the default database provided with the software, steady sources that are promising candidate sources for the emission of VHE neutrinos are selected from several catalogs.
-We include several blazars from the Whole Earth Blazar Telescope (WEBT \cite{WEBT}), and several starbust and Seyfert galaxies, for example, M 82 and Cen A. From TeVCat \cite{TeVCat, 2008ICRC....3.1341W}, we include the Galactic center, various types of BL Lacertae objects, namely high-frequency peaked BL Lacs (HBLs), intermediate BL Lacs (IBLs) and low-frequency peaked BL Lacs (LBLs), flat-spectrum radio quasars, Fanaroff-Riley class I objects, the massive stellar clusters Westerlund I and II, and the supernova remnant SNR G106.3+02.7.
-In addition, we add confirmed or suspected sources of HE neutrinos identified by IceCube, for example, TXS 0506+056 and NGC 1068 \cite{IceCube:2018cha, IceCube:2022der}.
+In addition, a default database is provided with the software, where steady sources that are promising candidate sources for the emission of VHE neutrinos are selected from several catalogs.
+We include several blazars from the Whole Earth Blazar Telescope (WEBT\footnote{The Whole Earth Blazar Telescope, \url{https://www.oato.inaf.it/blazars/webt/}}), and several starbust and Seyfert galaxies, for example, M 82 and Cen A. From TeVCat\footnote{TeVCat catalog for TeV Astronomy, \url{http://tevcat.uchicago.edu/}} \citep{2008ICRC....3.1341W}, we include the Galactic center, various types of BL Lacertae objects, namely high-frequency peaked BL Lacs (HBLs), intermediate BL Lacs (IBLs) and low-frequency peaked BL Lacs (LBLs), flat-spectrum radio quasars, Fanaroff-Riley class I objects, the massive stellar clusters Westerlund I and II, and the supernova remnant SNR G106.3+02.7.
+In addition, we add confirmed or suspected sources of HE neutrinos identified by IceCube, for example, TXS 0506+056 and NGC 1068 \citep{IceCube:2018cha, IceCube:2022der}.
 With these different components, a source database is produced by the software in a generic format (csv).
 Additional sources can be added by the user to the steady source database.